 Los Angeles criminal attorneys, Paul Takakjian and Stephen Sitkoff, have specialized in defending a wide range of Los Angeles firearm crimes for over 3 decades.
-As former senior LA prosecutors with over 70 plus years of criminal law expertise and a demonstrable track record of success, Mr. Takakjian and Mr. Sitkoff are recognized amongst the most experienced firearm crimes defense lawyers in Los Angeles.
+As former senior LA prosecutors with over 70 plus years of criminal law expertise and a demonstrable track record of success, Mr. Takakjian and Mr. Sitkoff are recognized amongst the most experienced gun offense defense lawyers in Los Angeles.
 Call our LA criminal attorneys now at(888) 579-4844 for a free no-obligation case analysis.

 Although the Constitution affords us the right to keep and bear arms, there are State and Federal statutes that regulate possession of a firearm and ammunition.
 These “gun control” laws govern not only who can own or possess a firearm, but also which firearms are considered legal or illegal to own or possess and how to legally transport a firearm.
 Criminal charges involving firearms are punished more harshly, as Los Angeles weapons charges related to a firearm often carry mandatory jail sentences, or worse, long state prison sentences.
 If you have been arrested for a Los Angeles firearm crime, contact us immediately at (888) 579-4844 for a free consultation with a firearm crimes defense attorney to learn more about what to expect next and how we can help you obtain the best possible case resolution.